Wang-Lin-boop/GeminiMol/README.md

 * 2023-12, our paper has been uploaded to BioRxiv, you can find it [here](https://www.biorxiv.org/content/10.1101/2023.12.14.571629).
 * 2024-01, we have released `PharmProfiler.py`, which facilitates virtual screening and target identification.
 * 2024-03, we have released `PropPredictor.py`, which facilitates the deployment and repurposing of QSAR and ADMET prediction models.

+## 😫 Limitations

+* Note that, the conformational space profile is **not a panacea** for drug discovery.
+For a portion of tasks, the 2D structure of a compound already contains sufficient information to establish structure-activity relationships, rendering the introduction of the conformational space profile inconsequential for these tasks.
+* The evaluation of intermolecular similarity is not limited to pharmacophore similarity in 3D conformational space and maximum common substructure similarity in 2D structures.
+By incorporating **additional intermolecular similarity metrics** during pre-training, we can further enrich the knowledge that the model can learn, such as molecular fingerprints and molecular surface potentials.
+* Due to computational resource limitations, we only included 39,290 molecules in our pre-training.
+It is foreseeable that incorporating **more molecular structures** during pre-training could further enhance the performance of GeminiMol, particularly when guided by drug-target relationships to obtain high-quality data.

 ## 📕 Installation